Wheelchair Rugby League World Cup

 The Wheelchair Rugby League World Cup is an international wheelchair rugby league tournament contested by the top national teams.
-The tournament was first held in 2008 as part of the Festival of World Cups held in Australia.
-The first winners were England who then hosted the tournament in 2013 and lost to France in the final.
-At the 2017 tournament the title was retained by France who were also the host nation.
-The 2021 tournament was held in November 2022 as part of the 2021 Rugby League World Cup with eight teams taking part.
-It was hosted by England who also won the tournament.
+The tournament was first held in Australia as part of the 2008 Festival of World Cups and was upgraded to a centrepiece event in 2021.

 History

 The inaugural tournament took place as part of the 2008 Festival of World Cups and was held in Sydney, Australia.
 The four teams participating were Australia, England, France and a Barbarians V Pacific Islands team.
 The fourth team were a replacement for New Zealand who withdrew before the start of the competition.
 England were the first winners, defeating hosts Australia 44–12 in the final.

 In 2013 the tournament was held in Gillingham, England.
 The six teams that took part were Australia, England, France, Ireland, Scotland and Wales.
 France won the competition, defeating England 42–40 in the final.
 Wales won 16–12 against Australia in the third-place play-off and Ireland defeated Scotland 36–14 to finish fifth.

 France hosted the 2017 tournament and won 38–34 in the final against England to retain the title.
 Seven teams took part in the tournament with the semi-finalists from 2013 placed in Group A and Italy, Spain and Scotland in Group B. Australia, who had intended to host the tournament, finished third after defeating newcomers Italy 58–45.
 Spain, who were also making their first appearance at the world cup, lost 45–66 to Wales in the fifth-place play-off match.

 The 2021 tournament (played in 2022 due to the COVID-19 pandemic) saw the United States compete at the world cup for the first time.
 Norway, who were also due to make their debut, withdrew from the competition in February 2022.
 It was the first time that the wheelchair tournament was played simultaneously with the men's and women's competitions.
 The hosts England defeated France 28–24 in the final in front of a wheelchair rugby league world record crowd of 4,526 at Manchester Central.